Thomaswang0822/Streamline_Sample/README.md

 The latter is useful if you want to fix issues unrelated to export.
 We levarage `sleep_for()` to correctly capture screenshot, thus turning it off can save your time.
 Also, when export is off, the app keeps running instead of closing after `OutputMaxCount` frames.

+## Test Machines and Possible Issue

+This offline runner has been tested on the following 2 machines:

+- (MT Arch Lab Machine) i5-12400, 6 cores 12 threads 2.50-4.00 GHz; RTX 5080; 4K 60Hz monitor.
+- (My game PC) AMD R9-9950X3D, 16 cores 32 threads 4.3-5.7 GHz; RTX 5090; 4K 240Hz.

+While I have tested every feature on both machines as I develop, I cannot 100% guarantee no issue found on other machines.
+First, both machines equip high-end GPU, and things may not happen in the same way (e.g. frame computed too slow) on a mainstream GPU like RTX 5060.
+Also, we have found that certain issues had existed (not now on our production release) on one machine but had never occurred on the other.
+This implies that hardware-dependent issues have occurred and may occur in the future on different machines.

+For now, a possible (but quite low chance: after timeout parameter tuning, it didn't occur in 5 test runs) issue is: out of the 60 FG outputs we generated, there could be 1 or 2 rendered frames instead of FG frames.
+And this issue, if happens, happens unpredicatably across different runs on the same machine, i.e. it's incorrect on random 1 or 2 frames.
+This can be overcome by simply doing another run and replacing wrong frames with correct ones in the new run.
+It only ever happened on 5080 Lab Machine.
+My personal guess is the very different monitor refresh rate (240 vs 60) is the cause, as frame gets displayed and can be captured "more on time" with higher refresh rate.

+If any issue occurs, including the above one, and is untolerable, please contact me (<haoxuan.wang@mthreads.com>)

 ## True HDR Capture: New Feature and Issue

 This "capture-HDR" is branched out from "capture-LDR", with 2 squash merges of all of our attempts to capture the screen in true HDR format.
 In "capture-LDR" used Windows API `BitBlit()` which only supports LDR capture.
 Now, we leveraged `winrt::Windows::Graphics::Capture::Direct3D11CaptureFramePool` to capture the window content to a DX11 texture, which supports true HDR `RGBA16_FLOAT` format.